 f.
-Municipal securities not rated by any of S&P Global Ratings, Moody's, or Fitch (1) Not rated credit-enhanced VRDOs
+Credit-enhanced VRDOs and escrow-secured municipal bonds not rated by S&P Global Ratings or another CRA

+(1) Credit-enhanced VRDOs

-- 35. For purposes of applying table 2, a not rated municipal VRDO is a "higher-risk investment," even if it includes bank credit enhancement (e.g., direct pay LOC).
-However, not rated municipal VRDOs are treated as carrying the rating on the credit enhancement provider if both of the following statements are true: - The credit enhancement provider is rated 'A-1' or 'A-1+' by S&P Global Ratings, and - The fund's manager applies credit research and analysis policies for LOC-backed VRDOs that are consistent with our methodology in "Methodology And Assumptions For Analyzing Letter Of Credit-Supported Debt," published Feb.
-20, 2015. - 36.
-In addition, investments supported by bond insurance and a liquidity facility are "higher-risk investments."
+40. For purposes of applying chart 2, a municipal VRDO not rated by S&P Global Ratings or another CRA is a "higher-risk investment," even if it includes bank credit enhancement (e.g., direct pay LOC).
+However, these municipal VRDOs are treated as carrying the rating on the credit enhancement provider if both of the following statements are true:

+- The credit enhancement provider is rated 'A-1' or 'A-1+' by S&P Global Ratings, or we view the credit enhancement provider as 'A-1' or 'A-1+' if rated by another CRA, and - The fund's manager applies credit research and analysis policies for LOC-backed VRDOs that are consistent with our methodology in "

+Methodology For Analyzing Letter Of Credit And Bank Liquidity- Supported Transactions

+41. In addition, investments supported by bond insurance and a liquidity facility are "higher-risk investments."
 The total proportion of not rated credit-enhanced VRDOs is subject to specific limits for each preliminary PSFR category.

-(2) Municipal bonds not rated by S&P Global Ratings, Moody's, or Fitch and secured by escrows
+(2) Bonds secured by escrows

-- 37. Not rated escrowed municipal bonds are "higher-risk investments" unless the fund manager's independent credit analysis and relevant bond or legal documents are consistent with S&P Global Ratings' defeasance criteria.
-For more details, please refer to "Methodology And Assumptions: Assigning Ratings To Bonds In The U.S. Based On Escrowed Collateral," published Nov.
-30, 2012. - 38.
-The total proportion of municipal bonds not rated by S&P Global Ratings, Moody's, or Fitch but secured by an escrow account is subject to specific limits for each preliminary PSFR category (see table 2, row 6).
+42. Escrowed municipal bonds not rated by S&P Global Ratings or by another CRA whose ratings are "higher-risk investments" unless the fund manager's independent credit analysis and relevant bond or legal documents are consistent with S&P Global Ratings' defeasance criteria.
+For more details, please refer to " Methodology And Assumptions: Assigning Ratings To Bonds In The U.S.

+Based On Escrowed Collateral

+43. The total proportion of municipal bonds not rated by S&P Global Ratings, or by CRAs whose ratings but secured by an escrow account is subject to specific limits for each preliminary PSFR category (see table 2, row 6).